BECOMING A PATRIOT:

 Navigating the Storms

-When Yeshua called Peter the rock in Matthew 10:2, He also said that the gates of hell would not prevail against the church.
-Meaning it would not prevail against us!
-Yet, in Second Timothy chapter three, Paul states that a dramatic change will come to the House of our Father, as many of His children will change in the latter days.
+When Yeshua referred to Peter as the rock in Matthew 10:2, He also declared that the gates of hell would not overcome the church.
+This means that they will not prevail against us!
+However, in 2 Timothy chapter three, Paul reveals that a significant transformation will take place within the House of our Father, as many of His children will change in the latter days.
 Nevertheless, there is a principle that endures and gives us hope: self-examination.

 "Let a man prove himself, and in this way, let him eat of the bread and drink of the cup" (1 Corinthians 11:28).
 "Test yourselves whether you are in the faith; prove yourselves" (2 Corinthians 13:5).
 "Examine your ways" (Haggai 1:5, 7).
 "Who can discern his errors?"
 No one can fully know (Psalm 19:12).

-The aforementioned “examine your ways “is a holy quest.
-You see, when such a journey begins, God’s people tend to rise against the spirit of the age, both in their personal lives and within the House that our Father built.
-The people see what is wrong, and they determine to do what is right.
+The call to "examine your ways" is a sacred quest.
+When this journey begins, God's people tend to stand against the prevailing spirit of the age, both in their personal lives and within the House that our Father has established.
+They recognize what is wrong and make a firm decision to pursue what is right.

 Discovering Paul's Words